maniaharshit-dev/docker-app/README.md

 - Create a new user.
 - Uses PostgreSQL as the database.
 - Containerized with Docker for easy deployment.
+- Deployed on Kubernetes with 3 replicas for scalability.
 - Logging enabled using SLF4J and Lombok.

 ## Logging Method